-The Weekend of Mistakes at Beautiful Hay-on-Wye Castle.
+The Weekend of Mistakes returns to Hay-on-Wye Castle in 2026.

 BOOK YOUR TICKETS NOW